-I’m not a real big fan of dill, but I had some fresh zucchini from my Farmer’s Market box last week that I needed to use so I went searching online and found this super easy raw food recipe for Lemon Dill Zucchini Chips.
+I had some fresh zucchini from my Farmer’s Market box last week that I needed to use so I went searching online and found this super easy raw food recipe for Lemon Dill Zucchini Chips.

 I used some of my fresh zucchini to make some yummy Raw Zucchini Walnut Crackers and used the rest to make these Lemon Dill Zucchini Chips.

 This was the first time I used my hand-held mandolin slicer and I sliced the zucchini very, very thin (on setting #1).